 WCAG 2.1 is not required by government agencies or under Section 508.

 At this time WCAG 2.1 is not required by the revised US Federal Section 508 standards.
 The US Access Board would need to start an official process to update the revised standards to reference the updated WCAG.
 This is a long process and is something the Access Board will have to consider, however, it is unlikely to occur.
 It is more likely that the US Access Board would pursue incorporation of the next major set of web accessibility standards which are expected from the W3C in around three years.

 Some organizations planned for the future in their accessibility standards.
 For example, California’s government website requirements indicate that vendors can use WCAG 2.0 or the latest version of WCAG.

-For those in the education space, we have heard some talk of institutions starting to look at adoption of WCAG 2.1.
-The University of Minnesota has adopted WCAG 2.1 as there digital accessibility standard.
+For those in the education space, we have heard some talk of institutions starting to look at the adoption of WCAG 2.1.
+The University of Minnesota has adopted WCAG 2.1 as its digital accessibility standard.
 The timeline for adoption and updating procurement requirements will be lengthy.
 In addition, state institutions may have policies that are based on state accessibility requirements.
 Each state has their own time line for adoption of standards which may or may not include adoption of WCAG 2.1.
 Thus, it’s likely requirements will be inconsistent across educational institutions in the near term.